sandeepkumar8713/javaapps/22_design_notes/19_REST.md

 The request also contains **Cookies**,

 **Step 6.** Server handles the incoming request
-HTTP request made from browsers are handled by a special software running on server - commonly known as **web servers** e.g. **Apache, IIS, Django, Uvicorn** etc.
+HTTP request made from browsers are handled by a special software running on server - commonly known as **web servers** e.g.
+**Apache, IIS, WSGI, Uvicorn** etc.
-**Web server** passes on the request to the proper **request handler** - a program written to handle web services e.g. PHP, ASP.NET, Ruby, Servlets
+**Web server** passes on the request to the proper **request handler** - a program written to handle web services e.g. PHP, ASP.
+NET, Ruby, Servlets

 **Step 7.** Browser receives the HTTP response Following is a very brief summary of what a status code denotes: